AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/troubleShooting.md

 ## Pannels that bend

-If you notice that a panel is starting to come loose, you should first locate the center of the panel and remove the chunk that is there (refer to this document for instructions).
+If you notice that a panel is starting to come loose, you should first locate the center of the panel and remove the chunk that is there (refer to the previous for instructions).
 Once that is done, you will only need to drill through the board and the wall to add a new screw before reattaching the chunk.